aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/add_audio_frame_embedded/_index.md

 | height | **float** | Height of a new audio frame. |
 | audio_stream | **io.RawIOBase** | Inout stream with audio data. |

+### Examples

+The following examples shows how to create Audio Frame.

 ## add_audio_frame_embedded {#float-float-float-float-iaudio}
 Adds a new audio frame with embedded audio file to the end of a collection.